 Rehab provides you the opportunity to attend therapy groups.
 It’s an invaluable opportunity.
 However, are you curious to know what goes on in group therapy?
-For example, what are some substance abuse group topics or recovery group topics you might discuss at a substance abuse treatment center?
+For example, what are some substance use group topics or recovery group topics you might discuss at a substance use treatment center?

 Process Group Topics and Themed Groups in Rehab

 Meeting with peers in recovery is an excellent method for ending self-imposed isolation.
 Many people with an addiction remove others from their lives.
 Returning to interacting may seem awkward at first.
 However, because a therapist facilitates the meetings, it gets a little more comfortable.

 Process groups don’t usually have an end goal.
-The idea is for you and your peers to determine process group topics for substance abuse that could help with personal growth.
+The idea is for you and your peers to determine process group topics for substance use that could help with personal growth.
 Often, the topic is something an attendee is currently working on.
 Because it probably applies to most participants, it makes sense to talk about it.

 The therapist who facilitates the group ensures healthy interactions.
 He or she might model proper communication styles and boundary setting.
 Of course, a themed group follows a different method.
 Here, the facilitator determines the focus of the group and steers conversations.